-Golf is such a game that can be felt most pleasuring or most frustrating, depending on some tricks and the equipment you are using to play.
+Golf is a game that can be felt most pleasuring or most frustrating, depending on some tricks and the equipment you are using to play.
 It is undeniable that skill is the foremost need for mastering any game.
 Along with that, choosing the equipment according to your stage and skill level is essential to be a successful golfer.

 Golf balls are among the necessary types of equipment you must have for playing golf.
 And these little shiny round balls leave a significant impact on your play.
-If you are a beginner, you should know the importance of choosing the right golf balls for you, making the game superb, or wasting money and time.
+If you are a beginner, you should know the importance of choosing suitable golf balls for you, making the game superb, or wasting money and time.

 There are various types of golf balls available at your nearby pro-shops and online.
-So it is quite normal to become confused as you have so many choices there.
+So it is pretty normal to become confused as you have so many choices there.
 That’s why you should know the ball types and which one is an exact match for your skill stage.
 Here, we will discuss some essential facts you need to know before pursuing the purchase.

 The core is the insider part of the ball, responsible for the compression and overall density.
-The compression of a ball determines the distance and swing speed.
+The contraction of a ball determines the distance and swing speed.
 High compression golf balls are good to go for the advanced level golfer as it delivers faster swing speed.
-High compression balls feel challenging when you hit it.
+High compression balls feel challenging when you hit them.
 Other hand, golfers looking for a lower swing speedball covering a considerable distance can go for a lower compression golf ball.
 Lower compression golf balls feel softer when hitting.

 For covers, the manufacturer uses two typical bodies for golf balls- Surlyn and Urethane.
 Surlyn is the most common and used cover because it is perfect for beginners and compatible with pro golfers.
 Surlyn has been using for golf ball cover since the mid-1960 for its durable quality.
-Urethane covered golf balls are mostly suggested for experienced golfers.
+Urethane-covered golf balls are mostly suggested for experienced golfers.

 Dimples on the cover make the ball recognizable as a pure golf ball.
-But does adding beauty is the only work for those dimples?
+But does add beauty is the only work for those dimples?
 Those tiny dimples over the golf ball cover create a thin layer of air to provide a long swing distance and high spinning rate.